feathery-org/ai-challenge/README.md

 1. Do not modify the `src/index.ts` file.
 2. The current extraction code can be found in `src/extraction.ts`.
 3. The time and usage are logged each time you run `yarn extract`.

+## OpenAI Usage

+We will reimburse you for the OpenAI usage that was needed to complete this challenge.